 Harlequin duck (Histrionicus histrionicus) populations in Prince William Sound (PWS) have not recovered from the effects of the Exxon Valdez Oil Spill.
 Populations are declining in oiled areas while increasing in unoiled areas.
 Proposed late-winter boat surveys have been designed to assess the recovery of ducks inhabiting oiled areas.
 Population structure, abundance, and recruitment will be compared between oiled and unoiled areas in PWS to assess trends, population dynamics, and the progress of recovery.
-As part of the Gulf Ecosystem Monitoring program this survey will help identify changes to the Gulf of Alaska ecosystem and improve our ability to differentiate between natural and man-caused population changes.
-This will be the second year of this project.
+This survey will also help identify changes to the Gulf of Alaska ecosystem and improve our ability to differentiate between natural and man-caused population changes.
+This will be the final year of field-work for Project \407.